idadencker/STANDBY_IDA/README.md

 1. Task: **Creating a dataset of reference tweets to prepare for hand coding and evaluate different classifiers on task**
     - ~~Look into danish (and english/multilingual) classifiers relevant for pro-social/counterspeech~~
     - ~~Classifier competition: apply existing classifiers to the tweet/reply dataset~~
-    - Finetuning LLM on counterspeech (CONAN) data
+    - ~~Finetuning LLM on counterspeech (CONAN) data~~
-        - Maybe handcode a small dataset myself and use that
+    - Maybe handcode a small dataset myself and finetune a hugging face counter speech classifier
     - Apply perspective API
     - compare the classifiers against our handcoded labels, and generally how they perform